Razza2018/shortcuts/README.md

 # Shortcuts

+## macOs

+These commands assume the function keys are being used.
+If you have the media keys being used by default you will need to also hold the Fn key when pressing any of the function keys e.g. F1, F2, F3, ect.

+You can switch the behaviour of these keys in macOS, go to System Preferences -> Keyboard -> Use F1, F2, ect. keys as standard function keys.

 ### General
 | Command | Action | Notes | Tested
 | -- | -- | -- | -- |